Nara Canal

 7 = dried-up Harappan Hakkra course, and pre-Harappan Sutlej paleochannels Clift et al. (2012).

-The Nara Canal is a delta channel of the Indus River in Sindh province, Pakistan that was built as an excavated channel stemming off the left bank of the Indus River to join the course of the old Nara River, a tributary c.q. paleochannel of the Indus which received water from the Ghaggar-Hakra until the Hakra dried-up, early 2nd millennium BCE.
+The Nara Canal, which takes off from the Sukkur Barrage and The Nara Canal drains in to Shakoor Lake before overflowing into Kori Creek (also called Koree Creek and Puran River) of the Great Rann of Kutch, is a delta channel of the Indus River in Sindh province, Pakistan that was built as an excavated channel stemming off the left bank of the Indus River to join the course of the old Nara River, a tributary c.q. paleochannel of the Indus which received water from the Ghaggar-Hakra until the Hakra dried-up, early 2nd millennium BCE.
+This is one of the largest and oldest canals in Pakistan.
+It takes off from the Sukkur Barrage on the Indus River and follows the ancient bed of the Hakra/Nara River.
+It provides freshwater to millions of acres of farmland in Khairpur, Sanghar, Mirpurkhas, and Umerkot.